tmwnwes/333Arcade/README.md

 ## Hangman.py

-#### To select a letter, you must click on the box surrounding the letter on your screen, you cannot merely type your input.
+#### To guess a letter, you can either type the letter using your keyboard or click the box surrounding the letter on the screen.
 This game is similar to the standard Hangman experience, but with a few key differnces.
 Internal development reffered to this game as Hangman Hard Mode becase it is significantly harder than standard hangman.
 To provide balance, you only fail after 9 incorrect letter guesses.
 The difficulty is a result of the following design choices.

 #### 1. The word list is 365k words long and contains words from past and present english dictionaries.
 This means that there are hundreds of old english words with weird spellings.